standard-software/WindowTabs/README.md

 ### Dark Mode / Light Mode

-- The tab / tray-icon context menus (popup menus) and the settings dialog can be switched to dark mode.
+- The tab and tray-icon context menus, and the settings dialog, can be switched to dark mode.

 ### Multi-Display and DPI Support

-- Tabs, settings, and confirmation dialogs adapt when moved between displays with different DPI scales
-- Sharp rendering at 125% / 150% / 175% and other scales, with tab and button hover / click positions matching their appearance
+- Tabs, settings and confirmation dialogs adapt when moved between displays with different DPI scales.
+Sharp rendering at 125% / 150% / 175% and other scales, with hover and click positions matching what is drawn
-- Automatic window resizing when dropped to prevent exceeding monitor dimensions
+- A window dropped on a display is kept from growing past it

 ### Virtual Desktop Support